albertozelaya5/html-css-course/starter/05-Design/annotations.md

 7. Match other design choices.
 If you have big text or big icons, you need more whitespaces
 8. Try a hard rule, such as using multiples of 16px for all spacing 2, 4, 8, 12, 16, 24, 32, 48, 64, 80, 96, 128px

+## Web Design Rules #8: Visual Hierarchy

+- Is about establishing which elements of a design are the most important ones
+- Is about drawing attention to these most important elements
+- Is about defining a "path" for users, to guide them through the page
+- We use a combination of position, size, colors, spacing, borders and shadows to stablish a meaningful visual hierarchy between elements/components

+### Visual Hierarchy Fundamentals

+1. Position important elements closer to the top of the page, where they get more attention Attention flows down the page(and components) navbar, header, main, etc
+2. Use images mindfully, as they draw a lot of attention(larger images get more attention) Si queremos incluirlo y que el cliente realmente lea el texto, es mejor hacer la imagen mas pequeña
+3. Whitespace creates separation, so use whitespace strategically to emphasize elements En varias paginas hay un montón de espacio entre el nav o lo inicial y los títulos No siempre pero siguiendo las reglas todo bien
+4. For text elements, use font size, font weight, color, and whitespace to convey importance Podemos hacer títulos mas grandes, bolds en ellos y en partes importantes, y hacer textos mas grises para hacerlos menos importantes
+   Whitespace according to importance, mucho para same el, tons para separaciones Emphasize elements making bold, color to the link
+5. What text elements to emphasize?
+Titles, sub-titles, links, buttons, data points, icons You can also de-emphasize less important text, like labels or secondary/additional information

+### Visual Hierarchy Between Components

+Groups of elements or big areas of content

+6. Emphasize an important component using background color, shadow, or border (or multiple)
+7. Try emphasizing some component A over component B by deemphasizing component B
+   Por ejemplo si ambos tienen background, quita rle background o shadows al otro
+8. What components to emphasize?
+Testimonials, call-to-action sections, highlight sections, preview cards, forms, pricing tables, important rows/columns in tables, etc.
+El highlight sections son como stand out sections que queremos enfatizar, y eso se hace dándoles un color diferente